Bruce Jackson is a senior counsel in Baker McKenzie's San Francisco office.

-Bruce's practice involves domestic and multinational litigation and arbitration of complex business transactions, typically involving contract, fraud, antitrust, unfair competition, unfair business practice as well as breach of fiduciary duty/ERISA and related claims.
+Bruce's practice involves complex business transactions, typically involving contract, fraud, antitrust, unfair competition, unfair business practice, breach of fiduciary duty/ERISA and related claims.
 He has worked on numerous domestic arbitration matters under the American Arbitration Association Rules.
 He has also handled proceedings in Paris, Zurich and London under the International Chamber of Commerce Rules, and in Stockholm under the Stockholm Chamber of Commerce Rules.

-Bruce has extensive experience dealing with the unique conflict of law, service of process, attachment, discovery and enforcement issues that arise in multinational and cross-border disputes, including enforcement of international arbitral awards under the New York Convention.
+Bruce also regularly deals with the unique conflict of law, service of process, attachment, discovery and enforcement issues in multinational and cross-border disputes, including enforcement of international arbitral awards under the New York Convention.